 The Washington Post highlighted the research of Bill Fox and the Center for Business and Economic Research that shows how a small-business exemption could undermine online sales tax legislation.
 The research suggests that a small-business safeguard could actually undermine some of the original intent of the legislation.

-Bill Fox, director of the UT Center for Business and Economic Research, spoke with CardHub about sales tax holidays in
+Bill Fox, director of the UT Center for Business and Economic Research, spoke with CardHub about sales tax holidays in states and whether they’re effective.
+Fox noted that the holidays tend to be more beneficial to businesses than to consumers.
+Businesses often see more traffic in their stores and may even raise their prices a

 The term “fiscal cliff” is becoming part of our vocabulary.
-However, whether or not we go over it, East Tennessee
+However, whether or not we go over it, East Tennessee could see an impact.
+Bill Fox, director of the Center for Business and Economic Research, gave five reasons why East Tennesseans should care about whether or not lawmakers cannot agree to help solve a $1.1

 Tennessee has seen an 11.5 percent overall growth in population since 2000.
 The older population in the state also has increased 21.3 percent since then, outpacing the nation.
 These and other demographic trends can be examined through several free resources being offered to the media and interested residents by the State Data Center, based at UT.